fncbook/fnc/book/nonlineqn/newtonsys.md

 ````{tip}
 ```{toggle}
-The output of {ref}`function-newtonsys` is a vector of vectors representing the entire history of root estimates.
+The output of {numref}`Function {number}<function-newtonsys>` is a vector of vectors representing the entire history of root estimates.
 Since these are usually floating point, even when the initial estimate is integer, the initial estimate is converted with `float` in line 12.
 ```
 ````